 If your rottweiler is spending too much time on their own then it’s no wonder they’re going to dig.
 One of the best ways you can stop them from digging is by spending more time with them.
 Not only are they going to be a lot more entertained when you’re around, but they’re also going to feel calmer.

 But if you can’t spend a lot of time with them, try to find a family member or friend who can.
-And in cases, where you can’t make sure you’re providing them with lots of toys and fun things to entertain them!
+And in cases where you can’t, make sure you’re providing them with lots of toys and fun things to entertain themselves with!

 Give Them A Paddling Pool